phelipetls/blog/content/posts/dark-mode-implementation-for-ssr-websites/index.md

 Also, to change syntax highlighting colorscheme, we need to add `pygmentsUseClasses = true` to our configuration file.

-Then, we need to generate stylesheets for each different colorscheme and add it our assets folder.
+Then, we need to generate stylesheets for each different colorscheme and move them to our assets folder.

 ```sh
 hugo gen chromastyles --style=monokai > dark-syntax-highlight.css